-Today I leave Kyoto; but before I do, I head to the roof of Kyoto Station, to the sky garden.
-It takes nine consecutive escalators to reach the top; a place called ‘Happy Terrace’.
-Here I can admire the views of Kyoto for free.
-I get back on the endless escalators and head to the train platform, on the way down I admire the roof.At the platforma helpfulmember of staff asks me if I need any help.I tell him that I am okay, and thank him.
-“Where are you going?
-Osaka?” he enquires.
+Today I leave Kyoto; but before I do, I head to the roof of Kyoto Station, to the skies garden.
+It takes 9 successive escalators to arrive; an area called Happy Balcony.
+Right here Ican appreciate the views of Kyoto free of cost.
+I get back on the countless escalators as well as head to the train platform, en route down I admire the roof.At the platforma helpfulmember of staff asks me if I require any type of help.I tell him that I am okay, and also thank him.Where are you going?
+Osaka? he asks.
 I nod.
-He points at the train I am waiting for, “This one is faster,” he tells me, as if ticking off in his mind his good deed for the day.
-I thank him again and return to waiting for my train.
-I have had this four times this week in Kyoto, staff members or strangers asking me if I need any assistance.
-I suppose I should be more grateful.
+He points at the train I am waiting for, This is faster, he tells me, as if checking off in his mind his kindness for the day.
+I thank him once again and go back to waitingfor my train.
+I have actually had this four times thisweek in Kyoto, employee orstrangers asking me if I require any type of aid.
+I mean I must be a lot more grateful.

 At 12pm I take the JR Kyoto Line to Shin-Osaka.
-The train takes just 23 minutes and costs ¥560.
-Osaka is the second largest metropolitan area in Japan, and is the capital of Osaka Prefecture.
-A little over one seventh of the Japanese population live here, making it the third largest city in Japan by population.I wander around the Osaka area for a while, killing time before I can check-in to my hotel.
+The train takes just23 minutes as well as prices 560.
+Osaka is the 2nd biggest metropolitan area in Japan, andis the resources of Osaka Prefecture.
+A little over one seventh of the Japanese populace live below, making it the 3rd largest city in Japan by population.I stray around the Osaka location for a while, killing time prior to I can check-in to my resort.

 At 2pm I check-in.
-I am here in Osaka for three nights.
-I chose this hotel because of a quote on their website: “For warm smiles, fastidious service, and first-class hospitality.”
-The hotel has a second blatantly inauthentic motto too, “The happiness of our guests is our happiness.”
-The guy that checks me in hands me a breakfast ticket.
+I am below in Osaka for 3 evenings.
+I chose this resort since ofa quote on their site: For warm smiles, fastidious solution, as well as superior hospitality.
+The hotel has a 2nd coldly inauthentic adage also, The happiness of our visitors is our happiness.
+The individual that inspects me in hands me a breakfast ticket.
 Japanese breakfast tomorrow morning.
 Odd, because I don’t recall paying for any breakfast.

-I continue my walk away from the station.
-To the left of me a huge construction site that spreads for what looks like a good few kilometers.
-To the right, ‘Grand Front Osaka’.
-A huge building that describes itself as a ‘New town in a natural environment’.
-It is effectively a skyscraper full of shops and restaurants.
-There is a nice artificial river that runs the length of the building; not quite what I would describe as a natural environment.
-Concrete stepping-stones make the river more exciting.
+I proceed my walk away from the station.
+To the left of me a significant constructionsite that spreads out for what resembles a good few kilometers.
+To the right, Grand Front Osaka.
+A significant structure that defines itself as a New town in a natural environment.
+It is successfully a skyscraperfull of shops as well as restaurants.
+There is a great synthetic river that runs the length of the structure; not fairly what I would refer to as a natural environment.
+Concrete stepping-stones make the river a lot more exciting.

-I continue my walk through the chaotic Osaka roads.
-I am used to cities where the streets are in a grid-like pattern, always in straight lines, always easy to navigate.
-Someone has picked up Osaka and given it a good shake, the city and the streets have become a mass tangle of concrete.
-The roads chaotic, the pavements strangely absent of people.
-Then it starts to rain, hard.Nothing to worry about, no need for an umbrella.
+I continue my go through the chaotic Osaka roads.
+I am used to cities where the streets are in a grid-like pattern, always in straight lines, constantly easy to navigate.
+A person has actually grabbed Osaka and provided it a great shake, the city and the roads have actually ended up being a mass tangle of concrete.
+The roads chaotic, the sidewalks oddly absent of individuals.
+Then it starts to rainfall, hard.Nothing to fret about, no requirement for an umbrella.

-Considering that leaving Osaka StationI haven’t seen one convenience store, and I could desperately do with buying an umbrella.
-At this point a lot of time passes.
-I spend a good fifteen minutes trying to walk to the bridge that crosses the Yodo River, but for some reason, an endless train platform blocks any access.
+Considering that leaving Osaka StationI haven’t seen one convenience store, and also I could frantically finish with purchasing an umbrella.
+Now a lot of time passes.
+I invest a great fifteen mins trying to walk to the bridge that crosses the Yodo River, however, for some reason, a countless train system obstructs any type of access.
 There is no tunnel beneath, there is no bridge over.

-As I wander along with my wet clothes and my thoughts, I begin to wonder if I will even have anything to write about today.
-Osaka Day One: Nothing Happens.I can see it now.
-It is 5pm when I cross the bridge into Juso.
-I breathe a heavy sigh of relief when in the distance I can make out the green and white lights of a Family Mart.
-I breathe a secondsigh of relief at the sight of some neon.
+As I stray in addition to my wet garments as well as my thoughts, Ibegin to question if I will even have anythingto blog about today.OsakaDay One: Nothing Happens.I can see it now.
+It is 5pm when I go across the bridge into Juso.
+Ibreathe a hefty sigh of relief when distant I can construct the environment-friendly and also white lights ofa Household Mart.
+I breathe a secondsigh of relief at the view of some neon.
 The pathsomewhatspoilt though by afew bits of rubbish.

-Soaking wet, I walk down a street called ‘Happy Street’.
-I can feel the sign mocking me as I pass.
-I take a few turns before deciding to take a rest on a bus stop bench.
-I calculate that I have been walking for a total of two hours now.
-I check the GPS on my camera, it puts me close to Nishinakajimaminamigata Station.
-The station is one stop from Shin-Osaka Station, so not much further to go.
+Soaking wet, I stroll down a street called Happy Road.
+I can really feel the indication mocking me as I pass.
+I take a couple of turns before choosing to take a hinge on a bus quit bench.
+I compute that I have been strolling for a total of two hrs currently.
+I examine the GPS on my electronic camera, it places me near to Nishinakajimaminamigata Terminal.
+The station is one quit from Shin-Osaka Station, so very little additionally to go.

-Near the station there is a lot of nightlife.My memorybegins to flood back as I approach the interlocking streets of restaurants, bars and neon.
-I decide to see if a bar I have fond memories of is still here.
-It is called ‘Meets’, and I find it with ease.
-It is closed today, or closed down for good.
-I can’t tell.
+Near the terminal there is a great deal of nightlife.My memorybegins to flood back asI approach the interlacing roads of dining establishments, bars and also neon.
+I determine to see if a bar I have fond memories of is still right here.
+It is called Fulfills, as well as I locate it easily.
+It is closed today, or shut down for good.
+I cant inform.
 It is still earlythough.
-Disappointed, I spot a Seven Eleven and decide to buy a can of 5% Suntory Highball.
-Seven Eleven is the only shop that I know of that sells the 5% can.
-The other shops only sell the stronger 7% and 9% cans.
+Disappointed, I spot aSeven Eleven as well as choose to buy a canister of 5% Suntory Highball.
+Seven Eleven is the only store that I know of that markets the 5% can.
+The other shops only market the stronger 7% and also 9% canisters.

-Exhausted, I fall asleep before 8pm.
+Worn out, I fall asleep before 8pm.